Uhh Ahh

 "Uhh Ahh" is the title of a number-one R&B single by group Boyz II Men.
 The song was written by Michael Bivins, Nathan Morris and Wanya Morris.

 The song was released as the third single from the group's debut album, Cooleyhighharmony, in 1991 in the United States.

-"Uhh Ahh" was another success for the group, peaking at #16 on the Billboard Hot 100 on March 7, 1992, although it was their first single to miss the Top 10.
+"Uhh Ahh" was another hit for the group, peaking at #16 on the Billboard Hot 100 on March 7, 1992, although it was their first single to miss the Top 10.
 However, the song was a big success on the Billboard Hot R&B/Hip-Hop Singles & Tracks peaking at #1, becoming the group's second #1 single on the chart.
 The song also peaked at #19 on the Hot 100 Airplay and #14 on the Hot 100 Singles Sales on the same week it peaked at #16 on the Hot 100.

 The beginning of the song was sampled in Beyoncé's single "Countdown".